ehorvat1/NES-MEP-Reader/ESP32-binaries/README.md

 When firmware is already installed and device is running, you can do a firmware update over the air (OTA) by accessing the device web page and go to status page ("i" icon on header).
 Browse to a firmware.bin file and upload it to the ESP32 device.

 ## Update ESP32 flashing Command using esptool.py:
-But if you want to use esptool.py to update to a new version, a shorter command can be used to avoid config being overwritten.
+But if you want to use esptool.py to update to a new version, following command can be used to avoid config being overwritten.
 Just one file will be uploaded to the device: firmware.bin .

 esptool.py --port port_name --baud 460800 --before default_reset --after hard_reset write_flash -z --flash_mode dio --flash_freq 40m --flash_size detect 0x10000 firmware.bin